Steve Daley: After Manchester City

 Twenty months later he was transferred to the Seattle Sounders of the North American Soccer League for £300,000 – little more than a fifth of his original transfer cost.
 He made the NASL All-Star second team in 1982 and 1983 before moving back to Britain.

 Daley joined Burnley, but soon returned to North America to play for the San Diego Sockers.
 His professional playing career ended at Walsall in 1986, although he continued to turn out for non-league sides such as Lye Town and Kettering Town.

-After hanging up his boots, Daley briefly managed non-league Telford United, Bromsgrove Rovers and Bilston Town, before quitting football to join the pub trade.
+After hanging up his boots, Daley briefly managed non-league Telford United, Bromsgrove Rovers, Bilston Town and Lye Town before quitting football to join the pub trade.
 He has since been working as a brewery sales manager, supplying catering equipment to the industry.
 Also an established after-dinner speaker, Daley recalls his career in football with honesty and humour.